Internal Cash Controls for Small Businesses: 19 Best Practices

 6 Best Cash Controls for Receipts

-1. Ask Customers To Pay with Checks, Credit Cards, or via Electronic Funds Transfer (EFT)
+1. Ask Customers to Pay Using Cards or via Electronic Funds Transfer (EFT)

 Keeping too much cash on hand increases the risk of theft.
 You can reduce this risk by asking customers to pay with something other than cash.
 Although there are usually some fees associated with accepting credit cards, it may be worth paying to avoid the risk of dealing in cash.